 BP: No. Where is it?

 RC: It’s between Taranaki Street and Tory Street.
-And it’s an old house, been there for a hundred years.
+It’s an old house, been there for a hundred years.
 In fact, it’s actually still there now, and it’s one of the few houses that are actually left there.
-So I grew up there.
-I went to school, I went to primary school at St Mark’s and then college at Wellington High School.
-So I’ve always been in that neighbourhood, always been an inner-city person.
+So I grew up there and walked to school, I went to primary school at St Mark’s and then college at Wellington High School.
+So I’ve always been in that neighbourhood and have always been an inner-city person.

 BP: Okay.
 So you are a local, really.